Lausbert/monee-app/_pages/privacypolicy.md

 #### Provision required or required:
 The provision of the aforementioned data is neither legally nor contractually required.
 Without the data, however, the service and functionality of our app is not guaranteed.

+### Firebase Crashlytics

+#### Type and purpose of processing:

+In the event of an app crash, data will be collected.
+That may include:

+- Crashlytics Installation UUIDs
+- Crash traces
+- Breakpad minidump formatted data

+They are processed in particular for the following purpose:

+- Debugging app crashes
+- Reliable accessibility and guarantee of all app functionalities

+#### Legal basis:
+Processing takes place in accordance with Art.
+6 Para.
+1 lit. f GDPR based on our legitimate interest in improving the functionality of our app.

+#### Receiver:

+The data is received by [Firebase, a Google company](https://firebase.google.com), who works as a processor for the operation and maintenance of our app.
+Visit [Google's Privacy Policy](https://policies.google.com/privacy) for further information and options for objection.

+#### Storage duration:
+Data is deleted within 90 days.

+#### Provision required or required:
+The provision of the aforementioned data is neither legally nor contractually required.
+Without the data, however, the service and functionality of our app is not guaranteed.

+### RevenueCat

+#### Type and purpose of processing:

+When using the app data is automatically collected.
+That may include:

+- Device type
+- Operating system
+- Last seen time
+- Apple receipt file
+- Firebase User-UID

+They are processed in particular for the following purpose:

+- Handling purchases and validation of receipts
+- Processing a request made within the scope of your rights under the GDPR

+#### Legal basis:
+Processing takes place in accordance with Art.
+6 Para.
+1 lit. f GDPR based on our legitimate interest in providing the functionality of our app.

+#### Receiver:

+The data is received by [RevenueCat](https://www.revenuecat.com), who works as a processor for the operation and maintenance of our app.
+Visit [RevenueCat's Privacy Policy](https://www.revenuecat.com/privacy/) for further information and options for objection.

+#### Storage duration:

+Personal Data will be retained until termination or expiry of our Agreement with RevenueCat, in accordance with Paragraph 7 of their [DPA](https://www.revenuecat.com/dpa).

+#### Provision required or required:
+The provision of the aforementioned data is neither legally nor contractually required.
+Without the data, however, the service and functionality of our app is not possible.

 ## Security

 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.